 - Passthrough Parameters are a way to add information to the tracking links that you wish to receive in postbacks to your own server.

 Yes, Singular gives full transparency to the advertiser to see this.
-Below is an example of how advertisers can choose to view tracking links and postbacks created by your agency from within their Singular advertiser portal:
+Below is an example of how advertisers can choose to view tracking links and postbacks created by your agency from within their Singular advertiser account:

 Tracking links visibility: